tbali0524/playground-jcb5vasr/markdowns/bash.md

 Unfortunatelly, we need to escape any dollar signs `$`, double quotes `"` and backslashes `\` in our source code (by adding a backslash `\` before them).
 This hurts especially in `Perl` and `PHP`, where all variable names start with a `$` sign...
 At least, in some languages single quotes `'` can be used instead of double quotes `"` (although in `PHP` with slightly different meaning).

+_Note: All the examples provided would try to read the test cases as input.
+That would not work on `Tech.io`, therefore these coding examples are not runnable here.
+You can try them out in the CG IDE for the [Rubik puzzle](https://www.codingame.com/training/medium/rubik%C2%AE)._

 ## Base solution

 My base solution for the sample puzzle is 34 characters long in Bash.